BhogatiSivaSiddharthaReddy/golang-practice-for-beginner/hello-world/basics.md

 # Go Basics: Packages, Modules, Imports, and Core Commands

-This repository is a starting point for anyone who wants to learn the Go programming language.

 This README summarizes the Go concepts we learned:

 - how Go manages dependencies